Padstow May Day Song

 ADDITIONAL: Bob Stewart, _Where Is Saint George?
 Pagan Imagery in English Folksong_, revised edition, Blandford, 1988, pp. 129-131, "The Padstow May Song" (1 text, divided into "Night Song," "Day Song," and "Dirge")

 Blue Ribbon Hobby Horse Team, "May Day Song" (on FSB9)

 People of Padstow, "Padstow May Day Song" (on Lomax41, LomaxCD1741)

 cf. "May Day Carol" (subject) and references there

 Cornish May Carol

 Some versions of this ask, "O where is Saint George" or equivalent.
 (The answer being, "He's out in his longboat, all on the salt sea, O.") It's an interesting question: As Stewart notes (p.
-62), George was not a natural English saint; Edward the Confessor was long considered England's natural saint -- and in Northumbria, Saint Cuthbert was long revered.
+62), George was not a natural English saint; Edward the Confessor was long considered England's national saint (indeed, King Edward I was given such an un-Norman name only because his father Henry III revered Edward the Confessor) -- and in Northumbria, Saint Cuthbert was long revered.
 Saint Dunstan was also popular.
 Stewart notes that various authors date George's adoption as England's Patron at diverse times from 1220 to 1415.

 It should be noted, however, that the tale of "St. George for Merry England" (Briggs, pp. 474-476) makes George a son of the Earl of Coventry.
 (An odd claim, given that Coventry was not an ancient earldom.)